deltadefi-protocol/aiken-virtual-dex/specs/3_account_ref_token.md

    - The token name minted is calculated through current count
    - 1 output to `AccountInfoValidator`, value length of 2
    - Signed by both operation key and `owner_pub_key`
+   - 1 output to `OracleValidator`, value length of 2
+   - Datum should be equivalent with `account_count + 1`

 2. Burn - Redeemer `AccountRefTokenBurn`